A-Slimani/ufc-data-project/README.md

 Missing one ufc event?
 - Currently on a google search there is 714 events however my db only has 713
 - Try to find the missing event

+Change from sqlalchemy to raw sql?
+- Read online that it is faster however it doesn't feel slow right now
+- Will not make this change unless unless it is required

 ## Issues and resolutions
 - Issue with not having a tmp folder when running scrapy with airflow